-The full median network will be calculated when the parameter epsilon is sufficiently high, but for large data sets this calculation may take a long time.
+The full median network will be calculated when the parameter epsilon is sufficiently high, but for large data sets this calculation may take a very long time or hit the software's internal limits.
 Furthermore, a full median network may look very complex and may be difficult to interpret, for data sizes larger than non-trivial data sets.
 For this reason, we suggest to experiment with epsilon-settings of 0, 10, 20, etc., to see how the network develops.